Shutterstock: Mita Stock Images

 When you’re going through a difficult and stressful time in your life, it’s certainly not uncommon to have trouble sleeping.
 That includes increased sleep latency, the inability to remain asleep, and or stress-induced nightmares.

-The uncertainty of the world today has added a lot of distress in people’s lives, especially due to COVID-19.
+Today’s uncertainty has added a lot of distress in people’s lives, especially due to COVID-19.
 The American Psychological Association (APA) recently polled 3,013 adults in the United States to rate their stress levels on a scale of 1 to 10, where 10 means a great deal of stress and 1 means little or no stress.
-The average response rate in 2019 was a 4.9, but the average in 2020 is a 5.9.
+The average response rate in 2019 was 4.9, but the average in 2020 is 5.9.
 They have been doing these polls in partnership with The Harris Poll since 2007, and this is the first significant increase in these stress ratings.

 What Causes Stress Dreams?

 Dreams don’t usually make any sense.
-One minute you’re flying over your neighborhood, and in the next, you’re back in high school but you forgot your clothes.
+One minute you’re flying over your neighborhood, and in the next, you’re back in high school, but you forgot your clothes.
 It’s usually nonsense, and we know these weird things aren’t going to happen just because we dream of them.
 The same goes for stress dreams.
-A stress dream, by definition, is one that causes fear and anxiety upon awakening and can affect you throughout the day with increased anxiety and worry.
+By definition, a stress dream causes fear and anxiety upon awakening and can affect you throughout the day with increased anxiety and worry.

-You might dream about your significant other cheating on you, or about missing an important meeting.
+You might dream about your significant other cheating on you or about missing an important meeting.
 This does not mean you’re being cheated on or that you will miss any important meeting coming up, even though you might feel scared that it will happen (or is happening).
-The dreams are usually just your subconscious trying to make sense of your thoughts.
+Dreams are usually just your subconscious trying to make sense of your thoughts.

-Your brain is aware of the stress you are dealing with, and that will translate into your dreams.
+Your brain is aware of the stress you are dealing with, translating into your dreams.
 A stress dream can have you waking up feeling panicked, anxious, and more prone to insomnia.

 7 Common Causes of Stress Dreams